Insurance for International Students

 This year’s plan will be provided by UnitedHealthcare StudentResources (UHCSR).
-The plan starts on August 1, 2017 for international students who are new to the university.
-For returning international students, the plan starts on August 16, 2017.
+The plan starts on August 1, 2021.

 Starting around September 1, you will be able to create an online account with UHCSR through their app or on their website.
-Brochures summarizing plan details and certificate of coverage are available online, you are also able to request printed copies for in-person pickup.
+Brochures summarizing plan details and certificate of coverage are available online.
+You can also request printed copies for in-person pickup.

 Dental coverage is not part of your student insurance plan, but you can choose to purchase your own dental insurance through Delta Dental.